 The history and analysis of superhero comics is excellent, but after the Silver Age, the reader has to pick through the new age philosophy and identity-crisis memoir to find the good stuff.
 I’m sure there are readers, especially diehard fans of Morrison, who will find the memoir and personal philosophy interesting.
 But as Morrison even seems to recognize, those topics would be better suited for another book.
 Check it out here.

 If James Joyce’s Ulysses is the demonstration and summation of modernist literature, Alan Moore’s The League of Extraordinary Gentlemen: The Black Dossier is the paradigm for post-postmodernism in graphic novels.
 Jennifer Egan’s A Visit from the Goon Squad has received critical acclaim for its structure and interconnecting stories.
-She has a section consisting of PowerPoint slides, and another that includes text messages, but those techniques pale in comparison to what Moore accomplishes in The Black Dossier.
+She includes a section consisting of PowerPoint slides.
+Another includes text messages.
+Those techniques pale in comparison to what Moore accomplishes in The Black Dossier.

 Volumes 1 and 2 of The League of Extraordinary Gentlemen series are critically acclaimed mash-ups of Victorian literature, pulp fiction, steampunk, and Moore’s own twists.
-The Black Dossier was to serve as a standalone sourcebook between volume two of the series and a proper volume 3, but it grew into much more.
+The Black Dossier was to serve as a standalone sourcebook between volume two of the series and a proper volume 3.
+It grew into much more.
 Moore has stated in various interviews that he and Kevin O’Neill realized early that the series was growing into an attempt to map the entire fictional world and how it relates to fact.
-It is a study and commentary on the popular imagination.
+They created a study and commentary on the popular imagination.
 But in the structure and complexity of The Black Dossier, I also see the growth and culmination of literary movements throughout history into something new.

 The narrative is merely a shell for The Black Dossier itself, which Mina and Allan stop to read at various points in the narrative.
-The Dossier takes over the story metafictionally (if that’s a word) using faux historical texts, comic strips in various styles, a “lost” Shakespeare folio, prose in the style of H.P Lovecraft and Jack Kerouac, post cards, Big Brother posters in the style of English WWII posters, maps, and more.
+The Dossier takes over the story metafictionally (if that’s a word).
+There are faux historical texts, comic strips in various styles, a “lost” Shakespeare folio.
+But wait!
+There’s more— prose in the style of H.P Lovecraft and Jack Kerouac, post cards, Big Brother posters in the style of English WWII posters, maps, and more.
 Throughout these artifacts are mysterious handwritten notes that point back to the narrative at hand and the previous volumes in the series.
 The complexity of it all is overwhelming.

 To add to the complexity, the graphic novel contains a 3D section set in “the Blazing World” with glasses.
-The cover to the Kerouac section mimics the paperback style of the early Kerouac books when they were published, down to the creases they would have had from being read.
+The cover to the Kerouac section mimics the paperback style of the early Kerouac books when they were published.
+It even includes the creases they would have had from being read.
 Like Ulysses, you need an annotated version to understand it all.
 Some folks have been kind enough to put one together- Black Dossier annotated.

 So what separates Moore’s book from A Visit from the Goon Squad, or Ulysses for that matter?
 As a medium, the graphic novel has the potential to capture the contemporary human experience far better than the traditional novel.
 We are inundated with visuals and images by television, advertising, and internet.
 So much could be done with the medium.